FinnTheHero/FinnGet/README.md

 ### Windows11

-**FinnGet doesnt work on windows 11 as of now because project is unsigned** **If you manage to make it work on windows 11 please sheare how, Thanks in advance!**
+**Note: FinnGet doesnt work on windows 11 as of now, because project is unsigned.**
+**If you manage to make it work on windows 11 please sheare how, Thanks in advance!**

 ## Usage